 Side note: The gentleman that broke Jane’s chair was ultimately approved for his loan proving that the positive relationship with the member was more important than the not-so-positive transaction that caused the broken chair.

-How the CD Special Compares
+How the 14-Month CD Special Compares

-The above rates are accurate as of 10/17/2018.
+The above information and rates are accurate as of 6/13/2022.

-To look for the best CD rates, both nationwide and state specific, please refer to our CD rates page.
+To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.